Choosing the right glazed door system

 Another advantage of Bifold Doors is the flexibility of design which allows you to choose whether to slide to the left, right – or even opt for a split stack with doors folding on both sides.
 Depending on the space you have, you can also choose for your Bifold Doors to open inward or outward for the best solution.
 To operate your Bifold Doors, you will need to have space for the doors to open and stack, for some properties this can be an issue and that’s where Sliding Doors can be the right option.

-Open up a whole wall of glass with Bifold Doors, creating unobstructed access between this beautiful kitchen-dining room and patio.
+Open up a whole wall of glass with Bifold Doors, creating unobstructed access between the beautiful kitchen-dining room and patio in this Bromley project.

 Sliding Doors are a very popular choice where the stack of Bifold doors would eat into precious space such as a balcony, patio or smaller garden.
 Using a sliding door system like the CP130 also creates the unique and breath-taking corner configuration, allowing you to open up 2 sides of a room without the need for a fixed corner element.